trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-node.md

    ```
    octez-node run --rpc-addr 127.0.0.1:8732 --log-output="$HOME/octez-node.log"
    ```

+1. Ensure that the node runs persistently.
+Look up how to run programs persistently in the documentation for your operating system.
+You can also refer to [Run a persistent baking node](https://opentezos.com/node-baking/baking/persistent-baker/) on opentezos.com.

 1. Optional: When the node has bootstrapped and caught up with the current head block, you can delete the snapshot file to save space.